 Further, the oil should be clear, free from rancidity, suspended or other foreign matter, added colouring/flavouring substances or mineral oil and should not contain more than 2 % erucic acid (as % of total fatty acids).

-What is Mustard Oil ‘Sarson Tel’ adulterated with?
+What is Mustard Oil or ‘Sarson Tel’ adulterated with?

 Adulteration of mustard oil is done with other vegetable oils which are cheaper.
 These include the rice bran oil, Argemone oil, soyabean oil, castor oil, cotton seed oil and palm oil.
 Besides adding these cheaper alternative, there is also a tendency to mix chemical and colouring agents to the mustard oil.